marcfinot/clean_data_project/README.md

 - join the activity file  (y) with the activity_labels.txt
 - merge the subject table, activity table and measurement table into a large table final_table
 - calculate the mean by suject and activity
-- save the table into a test file.
+- save the table into a test file
--